Starting a Business, Tips

 Important Skills for Business Owners: People Skills

-Here are some of the most important people skills business owners should have:
+Here are the most valuable people skills to focus on:

 • Networking